iodigital-com/io-technology/data/blog/reactive-backend-applications-with-spring-boot-kotlin-and-coroutines/reactive-backend-applications-with-spring-boot-kotlin-and-coroutines-part-1.md

 ---
-title: 'Reactive Backend Applications with Spring Boot, Kotlin and Coroutines'
+title: 'Reactive Backend Applications with Spring Boot, Kotlin and Coroutines (Part 1)'
-date: '2022-12-26'
+date: '2022-12-28'
 tags: ['reactive', 'backend', 'spring', 'kotlin', 'coroutines', 'java']
 images:
   ['/articles/reactive-backend-applications-with-spring-boot-kotlin-and-coroutines/headline.jpg']
 summary: 'This 2-part article is about going from a traditional MVC-style Spring Boot application written in Java to a modern, functional, reactive Spring Boot application using Kotlin and Coroutines.'
-authors: ['leo-schneider', 'mehmet-akif-tutuncu']
+authors: ['mehmet-akif-tutuncu', 'leo-schneider']
 theme: 'black'
 ---